tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Part 3: Polling and Interrupts

-The state of continuous monitoring is known as **polling**.
+The state of continuous monitoring of any parameter is called **polling**.
 The microcontroller keeps checking the status of other devices; and while doing so, it does no other operation and consumes all its processing time for monitoring [[1]](https://www.renesas.com/us/en/support/technical-resources/engineer-school/mcu-programming-peripherals-04-interrupts.html).

 While polling is a simple way to check for state changes, there's a cost.
 If the checking interval is too long, there can be a long lag between occurrence and detection and you may miss the change completely, if the state changes back before you check.
 A shorter interval will get faster and more reliable detection, but also consumes much more processing time and power, since many more checks will come back negative.